MahaAlsorimi/NLP_CourseWithTransformers/README.md

-# NLP_CourseWithTransformers
-online course with Teacher Edress
-تكتبي الشرح والتعديلات
-1)sentiment anlysis
-2)
+# NLP with Transformers online Course

+Welcome to the NLP with Transformers course, taught by Edress!